kalv/kalv/posts/2025/creating-work-space.md

 - The right setup in the office, chair, monitor, objects in the room
 - Time management

-Today I use Deltos.
-Which is found with the link above, use your eyes to find it.
+Today I use Deltos, a private one page operating system that creates a unique sound sequence to calm and focus the mind.
+I have yet to publish it.

 Music resonation that is random and unique, helps calm the mind.
-The dots and lines helps create a unique visualization that removes the distractions in the brain.
-Having your notes un-ordered in time, makes you use your eyes and brain to think about what you've written and why.
-Focussing on a visualization of a photo themes your mind with a window, like the original idea of wallpaper pictures for computers such as Apple and Microsoft.
+On Deltos there are dots and lines to help create a unique visualization that removes the distractions in the brain.
+I have your notes un-ordered in time, making you use your eyes and brain to think about what you've written and when.
+Focussing on a visualization of a photo themes your mind with a window image, like the original idea of wallpaper pictures for computers such as Apple and Microsoft.